Biology at Sir Thomas Rich's

-You will gain an awareness of some contemporary issues including genetic engineering, biotechnology organ transplantation and fertility control.
+You will gain an awareness of some contemporary issues including genetic engineering, biotechnology, organ transplantation and fertility control.
 Alongside the theory you will develop practical, analysis and evaluation skills.
-In Biology at STRS we aim to develop a lifelong interest in scientifically important matters.
+In Biology at Sir Thomas Rich's we aim to stimulate intellectual curiosity and develop a life-long interest in science.

 - Cell division

 - Ecology, including fieldwork usually carried out at WWT Slimbridge